Guidelines

 Misleading Performance Metrics: Defining all requirements beforehand to ensure the usage of suitable metrics can be challenging, especially in exploratory research.
 In this growing field of research, finding the right metrics to evaluate the performance of LLMs in software engineering for specific tasks is challenging.
 Report Suitable Baselines, Benchmarks, and Metrics can serve as a starting point.

-Ethical Concerns with Sensitive Data: Ensuring compliance across jurisdictions is difficult with different regions having different regulations and requirements (e.g., GDPR in the EU, CCPA in California).
+Ethical Concerns with Sensitive Data: Ensuring compliance across jurisdictions is difficult with different regions having different regulations and requirements (e.g., GDPR and the AI Act in the EU, CCPA in California).
 Selecting datasets and models with less bias is challenging, as the bias in LLMs is often not transparently reported.

 Performance and Resource Consumption: Measuring or estimating the environmental impact of a study is challenging and might not always be feasible.
 Especially in exploratory research, the impact is hard to estimate beforehand, making it difficult to justify the usage of LLMs over other approaches.